wittawatj/cadgan/README.md

   to install as a Python package.
 In Python, we can then do 'import kbrgan as kbg', and all the code in `kbrgan` folder is accessible through `kbg`.

 * `ipynb` folder is for Jupyter notebook files.
+Easiest to create `ipynb/wittawat/`, `ipynb/waleed/`, and `ipynb/patsorn/`.
+Or you can also create branches if you like.

-* If you feel that your code is really a standalone script, you can also create a new folder at the root level to contain it, if you prefer that way.
+* If you feel that your code is really a standalone script, you can also create put your code in `script/` at the root level, if you prefer that way.

+* Using Anaconda is the probably the easiest way to setup a Python environment.
+  The file `kbrgan_conda_env.yml` is a file exported from Anaconda.
+It can be used to create (or update) a new environment for this project.
+We all will have the same running software.
+Use the following commands:

+        // create a new environment called randgan conda create --name kbrgan

+        // activate the environment
+        conda activate kbrgan

+        // update it with the file
+        conda env update -f kbrgan_conda_env.yml